Hydralazine/isosorbide dinitrate

 Hydralazine/isosorbide dinitrate, sold under the brand name Bidil, is a fixed-dose combination medication used to treat self-identified Black people with congestive heart failure.
 It is a combination of hydralazine hydrochloride (an arteriolar vasodilator) and isosorbide dinitrate (a nitrate vasodilator).

-The American Food and Drug Administration (FDA) approved this race-specific medication to treat congestive heart failure in specifically self-identified Black patients.
+The US Food and Drug Administration (FDA) approved medication to treat congestive heart failure in specifically self-identified Black patients.
 It provoked controversy as the first drug approved by the FDA marketed for a single racial-ethnic group.